laurentj/jcas/install.md

 This module needs Jelix 1.4.5 minimum

-- deinstall modules jauth and jauthdb
+- deinstall module jauth
+- activate module jauthdb
 - copy the jcas directory into your application
 - run php cmd.php installmodule jcas
 - configure the file var/config/cas.coord.ini.php
+- if some modules use jauth, you should change them.
+For exemple:
+    - master_admin: you should provide your own template in your var/theme, to replace zone_admin_infobox.tpl

 If you don't execute Jelix's installer, here is you should do: